0xk1h0/ChatGPT_DAN/README.md

 # ChatGPT "DAN" (and other "Jailbreaks")
+- <b>Note.
+So far, these things working well for prompts on the GPT-4 model.
+(03/15/2023)
 - <b>We are constantly investigating clever workarounds that allow us to utilize the full potential of ChatGPT.
 ---